 Some mortgage lenders will accept benefits and other types of supplementary income.
 Or a certain percent of supplementary income.
 But the amount they will accept will differ from lender to lender.

-If your mortgage is mostly made up of a supplementary income, for example benefits, then you need to find a mortgage lender who will accept that.
+If your income is mostly made up of a supplementary earnings (e.g. benefits) then you need to find a mortgage lender who'll accept that.
 Many lenders won’t accept supplementary income as income.

 Types of supplementary income are: